Dateline: Barcelona, Spain

 Much of my time when traveling is spent seeking out new trusted contacts precisely because I want a high-value network.
 In many cases, this involves meeting lawyers, investment advisors, bankers, and even government officials in the “who’s who”.
 And in many cases, this involves paying those advisors just to sit down with them.
 Just as I suggested paying lawyers above, the long-term value gained from meeting these people almost always pays off.

-Surrounding yourself with people who challenge you is a key to abundance.
+Surrounding yourself with people who challenge you is key to abundance.
 My entrepreneur friends who are constantly striving for more push me to be better much more than my entrepreneur friends who get to $100,000 a year and call it a day.

-Nevertheless, if you are ready to take action, I am still giving consultations to a handful of serious investors each month.
+If you are ready to take action, I am still giving consultations to a handful of serious investors each month.
 Just fill out the application today.